-IDEP Activity Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will perform dry weather screening on each MS4 discharge point at least once every 5 years beginning on February 1, 2010, (per Part I.A.7.b.3) to determine the existence, location, and extent of possible illicit discharges into the UM storm water drainage system on all three campuses.
+EP Activity Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) U-M will perform dry weather screening on each MS4 discharge point at least once every 5 years beginning on February 1, 2010, (per Part I.A.7.b.3) to determine the existence, location, and extent of possible illicit discharges into the UM stormwater drainage system on all three campuses.
 This is typically done during four to five rounds of screening.
 Any issues identified for further investigation or correction will be tracked for subsequent reporting.
 The number of illicit discharges and connections identified and subsequently corrected or removed will be tracked for subsequent reporting.
-FY 2009-2010 (annual) ✓ √ ✓
+FY 2009-2010 (annual) ✓ ~

-• In conformance with the revised, EGLE-approved (November 4, 2013), dry weather screening program guideline, UMAA completed dry weather screening of all outfalls with a direct discharge to surface waters of the State in the summer and fall of 2019.
-Based on the most up-to-date UMAA GIS data, it was determined that there are 76 discharge points that meet the screening requirement criteria.
-Of these 76 outfalls screened, it was determined that five outfalls had flow that warranted follow-up sampling.
-The outfalls are located on the Medical Campus (O-24, O-26) and North Campus (O-126, O-30R, O-86).
+• In conformance with the revised, EGLE-approved (November 4, 2013), dry weather screening program guideline, UMAA completed dry weather screening of all outfalls with a direct discharge to surface waters of the State in the summer and fall of 2024.
+Of the 76 outfalls screened, it was determined that five (5) outfalls had flow that warranted follow-up screening and sampling.
+The outfalls are located on the Medical Campus (MC_OF-005, MC_OF-004) and North Campus (NC_OF-001, NC_OF-016, NC_OF-003).
 Initial visual and olfactory screening did not indicate any potential concerns from these five outfalls.
-Evaluation of the sampling analytical data indicates that these flows are not a significant contributor of pollution and do not pose a threat to human health or the environment, however; follow-up investigation activities will be conducted in conjunction with other construction and utility replacement projects.
-Dry weather screening of all outfalls is planned for summer 2024.
+Evaluation of the sampling analytical data indicates that these flows are below numbers of concern, are not a significant contributor of pollution, and do not pose a threat to human health or the environment.
+However, follow-up investigation activities will be conducted in conjunction with other construction and utility replacement projects.